grano/grano.github.io/_posts/2015-01-12-r-code-simulation-st-petersburg-paradox.md

 A friend recently posed a riddle to me:

 **You flip a [fair coin](http://en.wikipedia.org/wiki/Fair_coin).
 Tails, the game is over.
 Heads you win $2 and play again.
 In the next round, tails you take your $2 and the game is over.
 Heads you win an additional $4 and play again.
 In the next round, tails you take your $6 and the game is over.
 Heads you win an additional $8, and play again.
+And so on.
 The payoffs double in each round.
 How much would you be willing to pay to play this game?**

 If you are unfamiliar with this problem, it's worthwhile to take some time to try and solve it.
 I needed pencil and paper [[1]](#1).
 When ready, scroll down to read on.